Methodology

 Scores are heuristic estimates based on detectable properties in the input.
 They reflect what evidence characteristics are present, not a formal security audit or compliance assessment.

-Signed receipt scoring
+Signed record scoring

 | Property detected | Points |